DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 We now show different tables depending on whether they contain data for a training provider or an accredited body.

-Training providers have separate tables breaking down applications by location and accredited body partners.
-We know that training providers are more likely to want to see applications by location.
+Training providers have separate tables breaking down applications by:

+- location
+- accredited body partners

+This is because training providers are more likely to process applications by location.
+Locations associated with a course belong to the training provider - not the accredited body.
+Therefore nesting the training provider’s locations underneath each accredited body partner is misleading and could be duplicated.
+For example, both accredited body partners could show the same location.

 Accredited bodies have a table breaking down applications by training provider, with a toggle giving a further breakdown by location.

-We think that for accredited bodies it’s most useful to show locations in the context of their training body partners.
+This way users are can see which locations belong to which of their training provider partners.

 ### Columns for more statuses